 The underlying LLM used by aiR for Review has been evaluated for use with 83 languages.
 While aiR for Review itself has been primarily tested on English-language documents, unofficial testing with non-English datasets shows encouraging results.

 When you view the results of the analysis, all citations stay in the same language as the document they cite.
 By default, the rationales and considerations are in English.
-If you want the rationales and considerations to be in a different language, type “Write rationales and considerations in [desired language]” in the Additional Context field of the Prompt Criteria.
+If you want the rationales and considerations to be in a different language, type “Write rationales and considerations in [desired language]” in the Additional Context field of the prompt criteria.

 For the study used to evaluate Azure OpenAI's GPT-4 model across languages, see MEGAVERSE: Benchmarking Large Language Models Across Languages, Modalities, Models and Tasks on the arXiv website.